rizvifazi/Java/Aspire/Day - 12 Date API obs.md

 }
 ```

-2. A non final enum method can be
+2. A non final enum method can be overridden by any method.
 ```java
 enum Day {
     SUNDAY {